django/deps/draft/0009-async.rst

 natively asynchronous, and we will need to modify the WSGI handler to call it in its own event loop using ``async_to_sync``.

-Asynchronous views will continue to be wrapped in an ``atomic()`` block by default - while this reduces immediate performance gains, as it will lock all ORM queries to a single subthread (see "The ORM" below), it is what our users will expect and much safer.
-If they want to run ORM queries concurrently, they will have to explicitly opt out of having the transaction around the view using the existing ``non_atomic_requests`` mechanism, though we will need to improve the documentation around it.
+Asynchronous views will continue to be wrapped in an ``atomic()`` block if ``ATOMIC_REQUESTS`` is ``True``.
+While this reduces performance gains, as it locks all ORM queries to a single thread (see "The ORM" below), it is what our users will expect and much safer.
+If they want to run queries concurrently, they will have to explicitly opt out of having the transaction around the view using the existing ``non_atomic_requests`` mechanism, though we will need to improve the documentation around it.